madmachineio/docs/docs/overview/hardware/swiftio-board.md

 ## Buttons

-You can see 2 buttons on SwiftIO board.
+You can see 2 buttons on the SwiftIO board.
 - The **download button** allows you to mount your board as a USB drive on your computer in order to download code.
 - The **reset button** can restart the code that has been downloaded to your board.
 Sometimes, if your code doesn't run correctly, you may press it to solve the problem.